cybernetics/JTemplate/README.md

     <p>Lorem ipsum dolor sit amet.</p>

 # Implementation
-JTemplate is distributed as a JAR file that contains the following types, discussed in more detail below:
+JTemplate is distributed as a single JAR file that contains the following types, discussed in more detail below:

 * `org.jtemplate`
-    * `TemplateEncoder` - class for processing template documents
+    * `TemplateEncoder` - template processing engine
-    * `Modifier` - interface representing a template modifier
+    * `Modifier` - interface representing a modifier
 * `org.jtemplate.beans`
     * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map
 * `org.jtemplate.sql`